The author of the PDF document.

 The top margin.
 Numbers are considered as

-auto and determines the paper size by content.
+auto means that the paper size is determined by the content.

 The supported values are: